Hurricane Larry wipes out power, trees in Newfoundland

 Larry made landfall as a Category 1 storm just after midnight Friday along the southern coast of the island, bringing sheets of rain and sustained winds of 130 km/h (80 miles) across the Avalon Peninsula, which includes the provincial capital of St. John’s.

-The city’s streets were lined with fallen branches Saturday morning, and trees were uprooted and overturned on many lawns.
+The city’s streets were linked with fallen branches Saturday morning, and trees were uprooted and overturned on many lawns.
+The City of St. John’s is asking residents to stay home do crews can clean up the torn branches, downed power lines and scattered debris.

+“Hurricane Larry caused a significant amount of tree and property damage throughout our city,” said St. John’s Mayor Danny Breen said at a news conference Saturday.

 A small crowd gathered around Mary Queen of Peace elementary school Saturday, shaking their heads slowly as fragments of the school’s shredded roof whipped around in the remaining winds.
 A large part of the roof was blown clear off the building and lay in a heap of siding and nail-riddled boards on the ground some distance away.